Piyushiitk24/pant-cricket-dashboard/README.md

 -   `style.css`: Contains all the styling rules for the application.
 -   `app.js`: Handles all the interactivity, such as switching between sections.
 -   `pant_*.png`: Image assets used for the charts in the analysis section.
--   `images/`: Contains screenshots of the different
+-   `images/`: Contains screenshots of the different sections of the dashboard.